notescs/notescs.github.io/content/posts/0014-generate-spiral-matrix.md

   - "cpp"
   - "medium"
   - "Matrix"
-description: "Given a positive integer n, generate a square matrix filled with elements from 1 to $n^2$ in spiral order."
+description: "Given a positive integer n, generate a square matrix filled with elements from 1 to n^2 in spiral order."
 ---

-**Problem**
+## Problem

-Given a positive integer n, generate a square matrix filled with elements from 1 to $n^2$ in spiral order.
+Given a positive integer $n$, generate a square matrix filled with elements from 1 to $n^2$ in spiral order.

 **Examples**